AdrianKriger/APG3040C-APG4013C/cptFlatsAquifer/README.md

 2. The OLS or GLS trend surfaces can be modified by (1) interpolating the residuals from the trend-surface fit and (2) adding these to the trend.
-4. The trend and local deviations can be modelled together with Uni- versal Kriging (UK) (§13).
+4. The trend and local deviations can be modelled together with Universal Kriging (UK).

 In this exercise we compare these approaches.